uk000/goto/README.md

 `Goto` allow jobs to be configured that can be run manually or auto-start upon addition.
 Two kinds of jobs are supported:
 - HTTP requests to be made to some target URL
 - Command execution on local OS
+The job results can be retrieved via API from the `goto` instance, and also stored in locker on registry instance if enabled.
+(See `--locker` command arg)

 #### Jobs APIs
 |METHOD|URI|Description|